antoniomsantos99/Sims-3-Auto-Performance-and-BugFixes/README.md

 * Install [Python](https://www.python.org/ftp/python/3.13.0/python-3.13.0-amd64.exe)
 * Install dependencies by running the following command: `pip install -r requirements.txt`
 * Run GUI.py: `python GUI.py`

+## Project status
+This project is currently in:

+**Development mode - My main focus is to develop new features.**

+~~Maintenance mode - My main focus is to refactor the code and fix bugs.~~

 ## Contribute
 Looking to contribute?
 Currently there are not many rules!